Winterize Above-Ground Pool

 Clean The Pool

 A lot of pool winterizing instructions will tell you to get your water balanced first.
 I will assume you have been doing this all year and don’t require any additional preparation.
-I wont even tell you to get the leaves out, but it will be easier now than after they breakdown over the winter into particles that have to be filtered.
+I won’t even tell you to get the leaves out, but it will be easier now than after they break down over the winter into small particles that now have to get filtered out.

 Grab a skimmer or a leaf net and get out what you can.